 What Storage Architectures are Available Today?

-As we discussed in our Back To Basics Blog: What is Object Storage?, there are three storage technologies available in the market today:
+As discussed in the back to basics blog, there are three data storage technologies available in the market today:

 - Object Storage

 File and block are the most common data storage methodologies and are used by traditional storage technologies such as tape storage, storage area networks (SANs) and network attached storage (NAS).